What forms of payment do you accept?

 Do you accept insurance?

-Yes, more details about the insurances I accept can be found on the Services and Rates page.
+No, however there is more details about the use of Out of Network Benefits on the Services and Rates page.

 Can you prescribe medication?